 The baseline case for ESMValCore input data is CMOR fully compliant data that is read using Iris' iris.load_raw().
 ESMValCore also allows for some departures from compliance (see Customizing checker strictness).
 Beyond that situation, some datasets (either model or observations) contain (known) errors that would normally prevent them from being processed.
 The issues can be in the metadata describing the dataset and/or in the actual data.
-Typical examples of such errors are missing or wrong attributes (e.g. attribute 'units' says 1e-9 but data are actually in 1e-6), missing or mislabeled coordinates (e.g. ''lev'' instead of ''plev'' or missing coordinate bounds like ''lat_bnds'') or problems with the actual data (e.g. cloud liquid water only instead of sum of liquid + ice as specified by the CMIP data request).
+Typical examples of such errors are missing or wrong attributes (e.g. attribute 'units' says 1e-9 but data are actually in 1e-6), missing or mislabeled coordinates (e.g. 'lev' instead of 'plev' or missing coordinate bounds like 'lat_bnds') or problems with the actual data (e.g. cloud liquid water only instead of sum of liquid + ice as specified by the CMIP data request).
 As an extreme case, some data sources simply are not NetCDF files and must go through some other data load function.
+ESMValCore can apply on-the-fly fixes to such datasets when issues can be fixed automatically.